Learn the common signs of mental illness in adults and adolescents.

 If you are planning on becoming pregnant, notify your health care provider to best manage your medications.
 People living with ADHD who wish to become pregnant face important decisions.
 Untreated ADHD has risks for the fetus as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.

-Regarding breastfeeding, caution is advised since it is not known if atomoxetine passes into human breast milk.
+Caution is advised with breastfeeding since it is not known if atomoxetine passes into human breast milk.

 Atomoxetine is usually taken one to two times per day with or without food.

 The dose usually ranges from 20 mg to 100 mg.
 Only your health care provider can determine the correct dose for you.

 Capsules should be swallowed whole, not crushed, chewed or opened.

 Use a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member or friend to remind you or check in with you to be sure you are taking you medication.

 If you miss a dose of atomoxetine, take it as soon as you remember, unless it is closer to the time of your next dose.
 Discuss this with your health care provider.
 Do not double your next dose or take more than what is prescribed.